 Insects are raised in captivity as pets, as food and as pet food.
 Some insects are raised and released to be predators on other insects.
 Others are bred for silk production, and some are kept indoors for decomposing our waste.
 Some types of insects are raised by labs for research or studied in classrooms by schoolchildren.

 Releasing butterflies looked like a trend at that time in the late 1990s and has grown in popularity.
-Butterfly farming could be a viable revenue stream for small-scale growers who are willing to raise this quite unusual livestock.
+Farming butterflies could be a viable revenue stream for small-scale growers who are willing to raise this quite unusual livestock.
 But there are still some concerns about releasing captive-bred wildlife into new environments.
 Many international and national wildlife advocates warn against the practice.

 Their reasons include: